-Director Johnson reported that IRAPs have been implemented nationally and the construction sector was not included.
-The Bureau, as the approving agency of all apprenticeships in Wisconsin, will deny IRAPs in Wisconsin and instead discuss flexible options available through registered apprenticeship.
-More information is likely to come, so the Bureau will keep the state committees informed.
+Mr. Johnson reported that IRAPs have been implemented nationally.
+The Bureau, as the approving agency of all apprenticeships in Wisconsin, will deny IRAPs in Wisconsin and instead discuss the many flexible options available through registered apprenticeship.

 d.
 Federal grants to expand registered apprenticeship